 Customer Relationship Management (CRM) was one of the first things companies started using in the cloud, with applications such as Salesforce and HubSpot providing remote solutions for remote salespeople.
 Businesses then started to move their email servers to the cloud-like Microsoft Office 365 and Gmail and utilizing data storage services like One Drive, Google Drive, Amazon Cloud Drive, or Apple iCloud.
 These are just a few cloud computing services that businesses are using in their office, that many might not even realize they are using a cloud solution.

 Infrastructure as a Service (IaaS)

 Amazon Web Services (AWS), Google, Microsoft, and IBM are taking cloud computing a step further, and they’re providing infrastructure as a service or IaaS.
 You can rent servers and storage from these companies for a monthly fee.
 Large companies are using these types of organizations to host their products and subscriptions.
 Acumatica utilizes Amazon Web Services as its infrastructure, but likewise, companies like Netflix, Experian, Magento, and WordPress use AWS.

 Improvement in Technology

 Technology has improved so much that high-functioning applications can safely and securely run on cloud hardware.
-Businesses use Skype, Zoom, Microsoft Teams or WhatsApp to communicate.
-Companies are utilizing online banking, CRM, HR software and now ERP and accounting software to connect all these business cloud applications together.
+Businesses use Skype, Zoom, Microsoft Teams, or WhatsApp to communicate.
+Companies are utilizing online banking, CRM, HR software, and ERP and accounting software to connect all these business cloud applications.